txaj/puppet-backuppc/README.md

 * This module has been tested on Debian Wheezy, Squeeze and Centos 6.4.
 * Storeconfigs need to be enabled for this module to work.
 * There is a TODO for generating and installing the server's ssh key.
 Currently it relies on a facter value that is only present on the second run of puppet.
-* Since Puppet does not support HOPing a process, backuppc will be restarted each time the master configuration changes.
-This causes active tasks to be stopped.

 ## Contributors
 * [txaj](https://github.com/txaj)